Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success doesn’t come easy.
-We need to put in the hard work if we want to make an impact.
-Ryan P. Allis said it best: “Not a single person whose name is worth remembering lived a life of ease.”
-If we truly want to make our mark and be remembered, we need to challenge ourselves and strive for greatness.
+Success in business is not easy to achieve.
+As David Rockefeller said: "Success in business requires training and discipline and hard work."
+We must be willing to put in the effort and take on the challenge to create something truly impactful.
+With hard work and dedication, the opportunities are just as great today as ever before.

 <!-- </quote> -->